 Comparing PRS and DRS approaches, we can observe that PRS has a behaviour more conservative than the results obtained by DRS.
 As it can be seen, PRS improves or maintains the results in all data sets with respect to unweighted CBR.
 On the other hand, DRS feature weighting method improves or decreases the results in some data sets, as it happens in the Sample Correlation.
 This behaviour is due to the weighting nature.
 DRS looks for the significance into the reduced set of feature space.
 Meanwhile, PRS selects a feature relevance depending only if it is needed or not in the representative space and not on the degree of significance in this space.
-This effect can be seen on the results presented in table II.
-PRS does not decrease the classification accuracy rate, it maintains the results in two data sets and improves the results in ten data sets.
+This effect can be seen on the results presented in table PRS does not decrease the classification 2. accuracy rate, it maintains the results in two data sets and improves the results in ten data sets.
 The results that are maintained belong to iris and Led data sets.
 The iris problem contains few instances and features to classify three classes, so it is difficult to denote an accurate weight settings.
 This effect is shown in all weighting methods tested.
 Meanwhile, the Led problem contains few instances to classify a great number of classes.
 However, PRS weighting method has been working successfully on ten data sets, the most important point is that can deal with problems that contains a great number of features and also with multi class problems.
-On the other hand, DRS decreases in three data sets from the twelve data sets tested, improves in seven data sets and maintains on the rest.
+On the other hand, DRS decreases in three data sets from the twelve data sets tested. improves in seven data sets and maintains on the rest.
 The most successful results have been achieved in multiplexer and vehicle, which are better than those obtained by the PRS.
 DRS is able to deal better with non linear separable problems.
-Although the results sometimes decrease in DRS approach, it is important to remark that Table III.
-Results of paired one-sided t-test (p=0.01).
-Number indicates how often methods in a row significantly outperforms methods in the column.